junxit/us-congress-bills-113/metadata.md

 - 2013-11-06 — Senate amendment proposed (on the floor): Amendment SA 2023 proposed by Senator Hirono for Senator Sanders.(consideration: CR S7887; text: CR S7887)
 - 2013-11-06 — Senate amendment submitted
 - 2013-11-06 — The committee substitute as amended agreed to by Unanimous Consent. (text of measure as reported in Senate: CR S7886-7887)
+- 2013-11-07 — Message on Senate action sent to the House.
+- 2013-11-12 — Received in the House.
+- 2013-11-12 — Referred to the House Committee on Veterans' Affairs.